Taunton, Massachusetts: Television and radio

 Taunton has local Public, educational, and government access (PEG) cable TV channels which include the Public-access television Taunton Community Access and Media, Inc. (Comcast Channel 15; Verizon 22), Educational television Taunton Educational Network (Comcast Channel 9; Verizon 23) which is run by the Taunton High School TV Studio and Government-access television Taunton Municipal Network (Comcast Channel 17; Verizon 24).
 Comcast's Taunton system carries all Providence and Boston stations as well and both markets are available over-the-air.
 The two radio stations based in Taunton are AM 1530/ 99.7 FM WVBF (licensed to nearby Middleborough Center), which features local programming and the Talking Information Center out of Marshfield, a non-profit radio station serving the blind and print impaired population of Massachusetts; and WSNE-FM 93.3, which primarily serves the Providence radio market and has its studios in the city of Providence.

 From 1949 until 2007, Taunton was also served by local radio station WPEP-AM 1570.
 However the station was silenced with the upgrade of Keating Wilcox's station also on 1570, in Beverly, Massachusetts.
 The city is now served by AM 1530/99.7 FM WVBF.
 Since August 2019, the station has been owned by Dean of the State Senate Marc R. Pacheco of Taunton, and programmed by longtime New England radio veteran Chris Keach, who started work at the station in 2010 when it was owned by Steven Callahan and managed by Tony Lopes.
 The AM signal now broadcasts with 5000 watts of power, and covers a large portion of Eastern Massachusetts and Rhode Island.

 Newspapers

 Taunton is served by several publications including the Silver City Bulletin, Brockton Enterprise, and the Taunton Daily Gazette.
 Regional papers of importance such as the Boston Globe, Boston Herald, and Providence Journal, are also widely available.

 Internet

-Some of the major Internet providers in Taunton are Comcast, EarthLink, SBC Yahoo!
-Dial, and Verizon.
+Some of the major Internet providers in Taunton are Comcast, and Verizon.
 The Taunton Municipal Lighting Plant (TMLP), Taunton's electric company, is also an Internet service provider for the city and its surrounding towns.